What is a babysitter?

 Sitters are generally responsible for planning activities for your children (e.g., games, sports, arts and crafts, etc. ) or supervising play dates.
 However, some sitters may be willing to take on additional responsibilities (e.g., cooking, light housekeeping, driving children to and from scheduled activities, and helping with homework) for extra money.

 Above all else, though, a babysitter is responsible for the safety and well-being of your children while they're in her care.

 How long do babysitters work?

 Most babysitting jobs are considered part-time jobs that are paid by the hour, and are either scheduled regularly (e.g., every day from 3-6 p.m. or every Saturday night) or for special occasions (e.g., New Year's Eve).

-If a babysitter has a significant amount of care experience, and/or has any skills or certifications that parents find particularly valuable (e.g., First Aid/CPR, multilingual), you may want to consider paying her a little more than the going rate.
+If a babysitter has a significant amount of care experience, and/or has any skills or certifications that parents find particularly valuable (e.g., First Aid/CPR, multilingual, special needs), you may want to consider paying her a little more than the going rate.

 Make sure to visit your state's website or IRS.gov to learn more about babysitting taxes.